 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.

 - Flour tortillas - I buy what is cheap.
 For this recipe any size works, just might need more or less depending on how thick you want your filling and size of tortilla using.
-Try to use fresh tortillas as well
+Try to use fresh tortillas as well, not ones that have been in the freezer for months.

 - Cream cheese - the block kind